amandaghassaei/ScratchSerialExtension/README.md

 <img src="https://github.com/amandaghassaei/ScratchSerialExtension/raw/master/screenshot.png" />

-This is a Serial Port extension for Scratch - it allows you to pass serial messages between the scratch interface and any serial device.
+This is a Serial Communication extension for Scratch - it allows you to pass serial messages between the scratch interface and any serial device.

 To run the extension, go to: